kubernetes/enhancements/keps/sig-scheduling/5869-wildcard-toleration-keys/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Due to regex parsing and validation overhead, it could add to the time taken for scheduler pass, but the impact should be minimal as the number of tolerations are minimal.
+Due to glob matching overhead, it could add to the time taken for scheduler pass, but the impact should be minimal as the number of tolerations are minimal.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-No
+It is expected to be minimal, but increased CPU usage in `kube-scheduler` is possible due to the overhead of glob matching in the critical scheduling path.

+To monitor this, we will introduce a metric `scheduler_wildcard_match_duration_seconds` to track the latency of wildcard matching operations.
+This will allow us to quantify the performance impact during Alpha.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?